Nov 26, 2021 | Native Hope

 In 2009, President Barack Obama signed “The Native American Heritage Day Resolution,” designating the Friday after Thanksgiving as “Native American Heritage Day.”
 After signing H.J.
 Res 40 into law he stated, “I encourage every American to join me in observing Native American Heritage Day....It is also important for all of us to understand the rich culture, tradition, and history of Native Americans and their status today, and to appreciate the contributions that First Americans have made and will continue to make to our Nation.”

 The bill, however, was only formally supported by 184 out of 567 federally recognized tribes.
-Brian Perry, a citizen of the Chickasaw Nation of Oklahoma and a Native Hope ambassador, shares his poignant thoughts about the highly commercial day that was chosen as the national day to honor the Native American heritage and people of our country.
+Brian Perry, a citizen of the Chickasaw Nation of Oklahoma, shares his poignant thoughts about the highly commercial day that was chosen as the national day to honor the Native American heritage and people of our country.
 He states: